affaigh/hello-world/README.md

 first depository

 Hi All!!!
 My name is Milan.
-A this is me trying to work with github for the first time.
+I'm trying to work with GitHub for the first time.